 1. Understand how management will use it

 Knowing the purpose behind a self-evaluation will help you to frame it appropriately.
-Self-evaluations are usually given ahead of a performance review, but your boss might be using them to evaluate who’s ready for a raise/promotion or possibly even gauging your perspective of a poor quarter.
+Self-evaluations are usually given ahead of a performance review, but your boss might be using them to evaluate who’s ready for a raise/promotion or possibly even gauge your perspective of a poor quarter.

 2. Think about where you succeeded

-It important to be humble on your self-evaluation, but don’t sell yourself too short.
+It is important to be humble in your self-evaluation, but don’t sell yourself too short.
 Think of a few accomplishments you’ve achieved in the last year.
 Come up with a list of some successes.
 At first, be as over the top as possible.
 Once you have a detailed list of wins, you can then edit it down to shape.

 3. Be prepared to talk about your setbacks